actix/actix-web/guide/src/qs_5.md

 }
 ```

-In this example `HttpResponse::Ok()` is returned for *GET* requests,
+In this example, `HttpResponse::Ok()` is returned for *GET* requests.
-if request contains `Content-Type` header and value of this header is *text/plain*
+If a request contains `Content-Type` header, the value of this header is *text/plain*,
-and path equals to `/path`.
-Resource calls handle of the first matching route.
+and path equals to `/path`, Resource calls handle of the first matching route.

-If a resource can not match any route a "NOT FOUND" response is returned.
+If a resource can not match any route, a "NOT FOUND" response is returned.

 [*Resource::route()*](../actix_web/struct.Resource.html#method.route) returns a
 [*Route*](../actix_web/struct.Route.html) object.
 Route can be configured with a